Your onboarding & training program needs these skill sets!

 It’s estimated Millennials will make up 75% of the workforce by 2025.
 Are you sick of hearing that yet?
 We know Millennials are taking over and while most HR buzz is around how to attract and retain them, there is a lot to be said for the current skills gap.

 Despite tech jobs all around the globe aching for Millennial talent, these young workers are also lacking in critical soft skills.
 According to a Bloomberg Recruiter Report, there are 6 skills in particular that employers are desperate to find, but having no luck.
-We’re here to tell you what they are and how to practically infuse training for them in your company’s employee onboarding and training process.
+We’re here to tell you what they are and how to practically infuse training for them in your company’s employee onboarding and training.

 Download: New Employee Onboarding Checklist